SethFalco/SethFalco/README.md

 contributing to projects that I find interesting or depend on.

 ## Career
-My ideals and values align well with software development, so I incorporated [Elypia][elypia-website], a [Community Interest Company (CIC)][wikipedia-cic] that's looking to:
+My ideals align well with non-profits and open-source, so I incorporated [Elypia][elypia-website], a [Community Interest Company (CIC)][wikipedia-cic] that's looking to: